Cross-fertility of Argentine wheat (Triticum aestivum L.) with Insave F. A. rye (Secale cereale L.)

 Descripción

-Sumario:The different percentages of crossability obtained between Argentinean wheat and rye found in the works carried out with the aim of obtaining new Argentinean triticals, demonstrates the need to know the behaviour of these wheat for this purpose.the crossability characteristic is governed genetically, according to the studies carried out by Taylor and Quisemberry, Lein and Riley and Clapman, and the same is not known in our wheat, although it is important to point out that in their origin many of them have "blood" from the "Chinese" cultivar with which the aforementioned authors carried out their researches.
+Sumario:The different percentages of crossability obtained between Argentine wheats and ryes found in studies carried out in order to obtain new Argentine triticales, demonstrate the need to know the behaviour of these wheats for such purpose.The characteristic of crossability is genetically controlled, according to the studies carried out by Taylor and Quisemberry (5), Lein (1) and Riley and Chapman (4), and it is not known in our wheats, although it should be emphasized that many of them have in their origin "blood" from the cultivar "Chinese", with which the above mentioned authors carried out their investigations.